Shmambino/COMP6016/README.md

 **Data**

-  Please visit @googledrive and download the 'RP' file located within COMP6016.
+  Please visit https://drive.google.com/drive/folders/15LuRVMOgtUJoovVukyzWGqXa3u2oNC82?usp=sharing and download the 'RP' file located within COMP6016.
   Place this file inside the main project directory.

   This will allow you to run some of the model training.